 Where the combustion chamber and discharge breeching meets the drum, a seal is needed to connect the stationary component to the rotating drum.
-The purpose is to keep air and material from leaving the drum prematurely.
+The purpose is to keep air and material from leaving the drum prematurely, and more importantly, to prevent air from leaking into the unit and decreasing process efficiency.
 Many different seal options exist, again, depending on the needs of the material being processed.

-Riding rings add structural support for the drum, and serve as a place for pressure to be absorbed.
-The riding ring rides on the support roller.
+Riding rings add structural support to the drum and serve as a place for pressure to be absorbed, riding ron the trunnion wheels/rollers.

-Thrust rollers push on the riding ring to stop the drum from drifting, or moving horizontally.
+Thrust rollers push on the riding ring to stop the drum from drifting, or moving longitudinally.

 The trunnion wheels act as the cradle for the rotating drum shell.
 They ensure smooth and concentric rotation during operation.
-They also act as a wear piece since they are cheaper and easier to replace than the riding ring itself.
+They also act as a wear piece, since they are cheaper and easier to replace than the riding rings.
 The wheels are mounted to steel support bases with sealed roller bearings.
-Support rollers bear the weight of the drum.
+Trunnion rollers bear the weight of the drum.

 The product discharge area is where product exits the dryer.
 Here, product can move on to the next step in the process flow.
-A common step is a rotary cooler to cool the material for packaging or storage.
+A rotary cooler may follow the dryer in order to cool the material for packaging or storage.

 The discharge breeching is where two main functions occur: product exits the dryer, moving on to screening, cooling, storage, or shipping, and the exhaust gas system removes off-gases from the system.
 Exhaust gas systems provide a place for spent gases and hot air (and small particulates) to exit the system.
-This then typically goes to a scrubber or bag house to remove contaminants before exhaust gas is discharged into the atmosphere.
+Exhaust gas and particulates typically then go on to a scrubber or bag house to remove contaminants before being discharged into the atmosphere.